julibinho/cloneCluster/evaluation/Silhouette/README.md

 We have used the Levenshtein metric to compute the distance between sequences.
 The Levenshtein distance computes the minimum number of single-character edition (insertions, deletions or substitutions) required to transform one sequence into the other.
-The value of s(i) is between -1 and 1, a value close to 1 means that $i$ was clustered, appropriately.
+The value of s(i) is between -1 and 1, a value close to 1 means that i was clustered, appropriately.
 A value close to 0 indicates that i is on (or very close to) the decision boundary, and it could be placed in another cluster.
-Finally, a value close to -1 suggests that $i$  was placed in the wrong cluster.
-We have averaged $s(i)$ over all sequences to obtain the clustering performance.}\\
+Finally, a value close to -1 suggests that i  was placed in the wrong cluster.
+We have averaged s(i) over all sequences to obtain the clustering performance